csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 Each member was allocated their role based on their skills, experience and enthusiasim to take up the task.

-Describe the different roles on the team and the responsibilities associated with each role.
- * Roles should reflect the structure of your team and be appropriate for your project.
-One person may have multiple roles.
- * Add role(s) to your Team-[Team_Number]-[Team_Name].csv file on the main folder.
- * At least one person must be identified as the dedicated partner liaison.
-They need to have great organization and communication skills.
- * Everyone must contribute to code.
-Students who don't contribute to code enough will receive a lower mark at the end of the term.

-List each team member and:
- * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
- * Why did you choose them to take that role?
-Specify if they are interested in learning that part, experienced in it, or any other reasons.
-Do no make things up.
-This part is not graded but may be reviewed later.

 #### Q8: How will you work as a team?
 We meet every Thursday online at 8pm during tutorial and every Friday in-person in Bahen at 2pm.
 The purposes of each meeting include project discussions, assigning tasks, coding sessions, code reviews and writing reports.